 Doctors, in general, can have a bit of a “reputation deficit;” that is, by the nature of your career, people can have negative associations towards you, despite everything their rational side is telling them.
 A good way to fill that deficit, and engage in some reputation management, is to show that you’re more than some guy in a lab coat and a clipboard; you’re a person.

 There’s such a thing as too personal; you don’t want to post family photos on your professional practice’s Facebook Wall, for example.
 But don’t hesitate to thank people for their kind comments, or to mention that an idea was a smart one, or tell someone their joke made you laugh.
 Including this in your neurology social media campaign will both put patients at ease and help you develop an online reputation as somebody who cares.

 It helps many patients, especially worried or confused ones, to explain exactly what it is that you do as a doctor.
-So, weigh in on studies in your field that have entered the wider news field, especially if they're dramatic or sound a little too good to be true.
-If a medical drama you're a fan of gets something horribly wrong on the latest episode, weigh in and explain what's medicine and what's just Hollywood looking for a good story.
+So, you should comment on studies in your field that have entered the wider news field, especially if they’re dramatic or sound a little too good to be true.
+If a medical drama you’re a fan of gets something horribly wrong on the latest episode, weigh in and explain what’s medicine and what’s just Hollywood looking for a good story.
 Write about common misconceptions about neurological ailments, and help break down stereotypes.
 Offer advice for teachers dealing with students suffering from neurological disorders.
-By offering ideas, thoughts, and details, you'll both engage the larger community, and help put patients and their families at ease.
+By providing ideas, thoughts, and details, you’ll engage the larger community and help put patients and their families at ease.